-A person’s mental health cannot depend solely on medical care.
+A person’s mental health cannot depend solely on clinical care.
 It is strengthened through communal support and open dialogue with family, friends, and neighbors.
 Also, a community’s health is enhanced by improving social relationships and expanding social networks.
 To destigmatize mental illness, we support and connect the following groups:

 COMMUNITY BASED ORGANIZATIONS